Airport apologises over security delays

 Passengers are being advised to allow plenty of time to travel through the airport.

-Colette Morris said she missed her flight to Liverpool and was now making plans to go via Dublin.
+Colette Morris from Carryduff said she missed her flight to Liverpool and was now making plans to go via Dublin.

 "We were faced when we arrived at the airport with queues of people out the door," she told BBC Radio Ulster on Saturday morning.